James White (running back)

-James Calvin White (born February 3, 1992) is an American professional football coach and former running back who is the assistant running backs coach for the Illinois Fighting Illini.
-He previously played in the National Football League (NFL) for eight seasons with the New England Patriots.
-White played college football for the Wisconsin Badgers and was selected by the Patriots in the fourth round of the 2014 NFL draft.
-A three-time Super Bowl winner, he set the Super Bowl records for receptions and points scored in Super Bowl LI and holds the record for the most receptions in a playoff game.
+James Calvin White (born February 3, 1992) is an American football coach and former running back who played in the National Football League (NFL) for eight seasons with the New England Patriots.
+He played college football for the Wisconsin Badgers and was selected by the Patriots in the fourth round of the 2014 NFL draft.
+A three-time Super Bowl champion, White set the Super Bowl records for receptions and points scored in Super Bowl LI and is also tied with Darren Sproles for the record for the most receptions (15) in a playoff game.
+Since retiring as a player, White has served as the head football coach at Benet Academy and the assistant running backs coach for the Illinois Fighting Illini.

 Early life

 White attended the St. Thomas Aquinas High School in Fort Lauderdale, Florida.
 While there, he played high school football for the Raiders.
-He was a part of the 2008 St. Thomas Aquinas National Championship team.
-At Aquinas, he primarily split time with Giovani Bernard, who was a running back for the Cincinnati Bengals and the Tampa Bay Buccaneers.
-He rushed for over 1,000 yards and over 20 touchdowns in his senior year and was chosen to the (Broward) All-County team.
-White also played and lettered in baseball.
+White was a part of the 2008 St. Thomas Aquinas National Championship team.
+At Aquinas, he primarily split time with Giovani Bernard, who later became a running back for the Cincinnati Bengals and Tampa Bay Buccaneers.
+As a senior, White rushed for over 1,000 yards and over 20 touchdowns and was chosen to the (Broward) All-County team.
+He also played and lettered in baseball.

-White came out of St. Thomas Aquinas as the 70th-ranked running back in his class, and as a three star recruit by Scout.com.
-He chose Wisconsin over Clemson, Michigan State, and South Florida, among others.
+White came out of St. Thomas Aquinas as the 70th-ranked running back in his class, and as a three-star recruit by Scout.com.
+White chose Wisconsin over Clemson, Michigan State, and South Florida, among others.
 He was given the nickname "Sweet Feet".

 College career

+White attended the University of Wisconsin–Madison from 2010 to 2013.

+White was named the 2010 Big Ten Conference Freshman of the Year.
+He finished the season with 156 carries for 1,052 yards and 14 touchdowns to go along with 11 receptions for 88 yards, leading the Badgers to the 2011 Rose Bowl in Pasadena, California.

+As a sophomore in 2011, White had 141 carries for 713 yards and six touchdowns to go along with 15 receptions for 150 yards.

+As a junior in 2012, White finished with 125 carries for 806 yards and 12 touchdowns to go along with eight receptions for 132 yards and a touchdown.

 White running the ball against the rival Iowa Hawkeyes in November 2013.